06/07/2008 - 21:08

 Editor's choice : Centre Georges Pompidou - Museum

-Opening hours : The Centre Pompidou is open every day from 11am to 10pm, except Tuesdays and May 1.
+Opening hours : Museum and Exhibitions: 11am to 9pm, (last admissions 8pm), except Tuesdays and May 1.

 Phone : Standard : +33 (0)1 44 78 12 33 (recorded message, Sundays and public holidays, and from 7.30pm)